 Bamboo plants can be a bit finicky when it comes to transplanting, yet if you treat them right, they’ll spread all over the new area in very little time.
 Never transplant your bamboo when new shoots are forming; early in the spring or late in the fall are the best times.

 The roots are very sensitive to lack of moisture and to sunlight, so choose a cloudy, misty day for the absolute best results.

 How to Transplant Bamboo

 The roots of the bamboo plant are amazingly tough.
 You’ll need a sharp shovel or axe to cut the root bunches for bamboo plant moving.
 The easiest way is to use a chainsaw.
 Wear protective clothing and eye covering to prevent thrown rocks or splinters.
 Cut down through the earth about a foot away from the clump of stems.
-Make a complete circle through the dirt, slicing down about 12 inches.
+Make a complete circle through the dirt, slicing down about 12 inches (30+ cm.).
 Slide a shovel underneath the clump and rock it up out of the ground.

 Plunge the root clump into a bucket of water immediately.
 Lean the stand of bamboo against a shed or fence, as this plant doesn’t do well if you lay it down on the ground.
-Have the moist hole already dug for the bamboo’s new home.
+Have a moist hole already dug for the bamboo’s new home.
 Carry the bucket to the hole and transfer the clump of bamboo from the water to the soil.
 Cover the roots and water the plant very well.

 Cover the base of the plant with organic mulch such as dried leaves or grass clippings.
 Bamboo loves water, especially when it’s stressed, and mulch will shade the soil and help keep in as much moisture as possible.